 …like when you realize that your relationship with sugar is beginning to mirror your former addiction, a hold you worked hard to release.

 It wasn’t always like this, me and sugar.
 My adoration for salty snacks began when I was a child.
 I hoarded sleeves of Ritz crackers, topping the orange discs with sliced cheese.
 In my teens, I lived on Cool Ranch Doritos, movie theater nachos with all the fixings, pistachios, pumpkin seeds, French fries.
 FRENCH FRIES, Y’ALL.
-Anyone who knows me intimately has a story to tell you involving me and a serving for fries.
+Anyone who knows me intimately has a story to tell you involving me and a serving of fries.
 It is, hands down, my favorite food.
 Should my life take an unexpectedly violent turn, my last dish on Death Row will undoubtedly be a small mountain of French fries topped with chorizo, queso, shredded bacon, and black beans (because fiber is important).
 The first food memory I can recall was of me as a teething baby, gumming a fistful of McDonald’s fries.
 I’ve learned now that my love for fries was an early indicator of my sugar addiction.

 My trouble with processed sugar began during my second pregnancy a decade prior.
 The old wives’ tale is that carrying girls makes you crave the sweet stuff.
 ‘Crave’ was an understatement for me.
 I inhaled anything made of or dusted with sugar.
 My favorite go-tos were usually both: Cinnamon Toast Crunch, sugar cake donuts, French toast topped with powdered sugar and syrup, and – the absolute bane of my dietary existence – Sour Patch Kids.
 I popped those puppies like prenatal vitamins throughout my nine months.
-I did so with glee, thinking that the cravings would go away after gave birth.
+I did so with glee, thinking that the cravings would go away after I gave birth.
 The opposite happened; my addiction evolved.

 I got sober when my daughter was eight, and my sugar cravings skyrocketed.
 It was insane, y’all.
 Here I was, sacrificing fancy martinis and gin-soaked cocktails for my health (like, Nobel Peace Prize shit, y’all) and here comes sugar slipping in its place.
 Random packs of Sour Patch Kids during my 2011 pregnancy eventually evolved into me purchasing a five-pound bag of sour gummy worms in quarantine last year.
 Now, as I type, I am in Day 2 of sugar rehab.
 But, unlike when I quit the booze, I’m not going cold turkey.